 The stone mill is an upper cruiser.
 Only the hood is rotatable to the wind.
 The artificial hill on which the mill is built is called a mill mountain or millterp This makes it easier for the millers to sail up the wing of the mill.
 The mill hull was built by Jan Hoppenbrouwers, a bricklayer from Rijkevorsel.
 The mill is equipped with one pair of stones to grind grain.

-A remarkable thing is the large number of windows in the mill's hull and the 3 doors that open the mill's belt.
+A remarkable thing is a large number of windows in the mill's hull and the 3 doors that open the mill's belt.
 The heavy-duty windmill turns on a remarkable English-made iron construction.
 There is also a diesel engine (a Blackstone from Stamford, England) dating back to 1950.
 The mill is a protected monument since 24 June 1993.